Accent Walls

 During

 Spray day.
-The entire hallway was masked floor to ceiling with plastic sheeting and tape — floors covered, ceiling edges taped tight — so we could apply a smooth, consistent finish coat across the full wall surface, battens and field panels together.
-Spraying rather than rolling is what gives board and batten millwork that furniture-quality look: no lap marks, no roller texture, just a clean, even sheen that makes the shadow lines between the battens read crisply.
-The ladder in frame gives you a sense of how tall these walls are — this is a full-height treatment, not a half-wall wainscot.
+The entire hallway got masked floor to ceiling with plastic sheeting and tape.
+Floors covered.
+Ceiling edges taped tight.
+Then a smooth, consistent finish coat across the full wall surface, battens and field panels together.
+Spraying instead of rolling is what gives board and batten that furniture-quality look.
+No lap marks.
+No roller texture.
+Just a clean, even sheen that lets the shadow lines between the battens read crisp.
+The ladder in frame tells you how tall these walls are.
+This is a full-height treatment, not a half-wall wainscot.

 During: Accent Walls by AVP Construction JAX in Nocatee, Jacksonville, FL